 What is the TD US Dollar Daily Interest Chequing Account?

 The TD US Dollar Daily Interest Chequing Account is a USD-denominated chequing account held in Canada through TD Canada Trust.
+Among TD's foreign-currency options, the TD USD account most Canadians open is the US Daily Interest Chequing.
 It serves Canadians who receive or pay US dollars and want a parking space that earns at least a small amount of interest, unlike RBC's standard US chequing which pays effectively zero.

 It is the most common companion product for Canadians who maintain a TD Cross-Border Banking relationship — TD's US-side personal banking arm.
 The two products together give Canadian snowbirds and frequent cross-border travellers a fairly complete USD ecosystem.